CavernCrawlers/CavernCrawlers.github.io/AllegiancesAndMorality.md

 **Champions** of the cosmic powers will find that they frequently recognize one another.
 When two Champions meet, they each make a **Wisdom Check** vs a **Difficulty** of 10 + the target’s **Hit Dice** and on a success, will know the other’s **Allegiance** and if they are a supernatural creature or not.

 ### Animosity
 **Champions** and supernatural participants in The Conflict often hate those of other **Allegiances**.
-Any social checks between creatures of differing Allegiances are made at **Disadvantage** on all ability checks (count as 2 ranks of Disadvantage if of opposing Allegiances).
+Any social checks between creatures of differing Allegiances are made at **Disadvantage** (count as 2 ranks of Disadvantage if of opposing Allegiances).

 ### A Life of Conflict
 Perhaps the greatest downside to joining a faction of The Conflict is the fact that it will forever control your destiny.
 Never more will your character be able to settle down to enjoy the simple life.
 Agents of enemy Pantheons will seek you out and your own patron will require your services.
 Perhaps you will find brief periods of rest in an isolated village or in a rich aristocrat’s palace, but eventually the conflict will draw you back in.